 Global Activities include all training campaigns launched globally and designed to promote awareness of corporate guidelines while respecting local diversity.
-Topics such as Privacy, Information Security and Inclusiveness are, among others, the focus of these activities.
+Topics such as Information Security and Inclusiveness were, among others, the focus of these activities.

-In continuation of what was started in the last months of 2021, the international awareness-raising campaign on information security issues continued during 2022.
-The initiative covered about 2,800 hours of training by employees in Italy and abroad through online mini-training pills.
+In continuation of what had been started in previous years, during 2023 the international awarenessraising and training campaign on Information Security issues was intensified, aimed at the entire corporate population and, through dedicated modules, also at specific clusters of employees involved in work processes considered to be most at risk.
+Training initiatives on information security issues covered more than 8,000 hours of training used by employees in Italy and abroad through online training pills and live in-person and/or virtual training sessions.

-In addition, consistent with the issuance of the "Diversity, Equity and Inclusion" global policy and the definition of a plan of initiatives on a global scale to raise awareness and training on issues of diversity, equity and inclusion, the "Your DE&I Journey" course was launched in the second half of 2022, delivered in both Italian and English, and will continue in 2023.
-In continuity and consistency with the corporate strategy of offering more and more English-language training programmes delivered directly by HQ, the skills training programme in the English language continued in 2022, which involved over 160 colleagues from different countries where Pirelli operates, who, distributed into subgroups, participated in language training sessions sharing different views and perspectives.
+In addition, the global awareness and training campaign on diversity, equity and inclusion issues continued through the "Your DE&I Journey", delivered in both Italian and English, and which in 2023 was further enriched with webinars dedicated to inclusive leadership, managing to involve a total of over 560 colleagues from all over the world.

+The skills training programme in the English language continued in 2023, which involved over 230 colleagues from different countries where Pirelli operates, who, distributed into subgroups, participated in language training sessions sharing different views and perspectives.

-Local Education
+LOCAL EDUCATION

-The training provided at the local level responds to the specific training needs of the Pirelli affiliates operating in the different countries, and is addressed to the entire company population.
+The training provided at the local level responds to the specific training needs of the Pirelli affiliates operating in the different countries and is addressed to the entire company population.
 A large part of the training at the local level is represented by the training provided within the plants and mainly dedicated to the continuous updating of the skills of departmental operators.
 Also within this cluster are all the courses related to the implementation of new regulations or agreements.